deepchatterjeeligo/deepchatterjeeligo.github.io/_posts/2020-05-19-experience-with-jekyll.md

 ## Check if running a container works for you
 If you have installation issues with either Jekyll or its dependencies (which is in [Ruby](https://www.ruby-lang.org/en/)), try the jekyll [docker container](https://hub.docker.com/r/jekyll/jekyll/).
-[Docker](https://www.docker.com/) has become popular even in scientific computing and analysis (apart from the industry), specially astrophysics.
-Also, if you are not an active web developer, but just want Jekyll for only your website, this is the cleanest option in my opinion.
+[Docker](https://www.docker.com/) has become popular in scientific computing and analysis, specially astrophysics.
+Also, if you are not an active web developer, but just want Jekyll for only website, this is the cleanest option in my opinion.

 I did the following:
 - I had a dedicated terminal for the container.
 After you have installed `docker`